panglesd/slipshow/docs/tutorial.rst

 Executing Javascript in the flow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Following other events, there are two ways to execute javascript: with the ``execute-at`` and the ``execute-at-unpause`` attributes.
+Following other events, there are two ways to execute javascript: with the ``exec-at`` and the ``exec-at-unpause`` attributes.
 You need to enclose the script you want to execute inside script tags, with type ``slip-script``.

 .. code-block:: html